What is it good for?

 Because it's fun: cheap mass-produced imperfection is a playground for creativity :-)

 Right now, the W1209 is my favorite target: it's a rather complete embedded control board with a UI at a very good price.
-It's as cheap as it looks and obviously the challenge is in it's imperfections: the guy who designed the board clearly didn't have a connected application in mind, and I had a lot of fun making it do things it was never intended to do.
+It's as cheap as it looks, and the challenge is in it's imperfections: the guy who designed the board clearly didn't have a connected application in mind, and I had a lot of fun making it do things it was never intended to do.

-There are still challenges, like the lack of communication ports.
+There are challenges, like the lack of communication ports.
 The "sensor connector" can either be used for communicating, or for sensing.
 What if you need sensing and communication at the same time?
 Maybe the "update connector" can be used as a home brew field bus interface?
 A lot is possible with the right idea, and the right software!

 Which target boards are supported?